Who developed the FES program?

-The assessment component is a 90-minute, 80 multiple-choice question exam administered via computer to document cognitive knowledge, plus a hands-on skills test documenting technical and psychomotor skills.
-Both the cognitive and skills assessment are taken during the same testing appointment, in the presence of an authorized FES Test Proctor.
+The assessment consists of two parts; a 90-minute, 80 multiple-choice question test administered via computer to document cognitive knowledge, plus a hands-on skills test documenting technical and psychomotor skills.
+Both portions of the assessment are taken during the same testing appointment, in the presence of an authorized FES Test Proctor.

 What is the ABS Flexible Endoscopy Curriculum (FEC) and how does FES fit into it?

-The American Board of Surgery (ABS), has recently announced a new requirement to ensure all ABS-certified general surgeons have completed a standard curriculum in the area of endoscopic techniques.
-This new requirement will apply to applicants for board certification in general surgery who complete their residency training in the 2017-2018 academic year or thereafter.
+The American Board of Surgery (ABS), has included a requirement to ensure all ABS-certified general surgeons have completed a standard curriculum in the area of endoscopic techniques.

 The FEC is designed to provide general surgery residency programs with a milestone-based program for the teaching of endoscopic procedures over the five years of residency.
 One of the final milestones in the curriculum is successful completion of the FES program.
 Residents will be required to provide evidence of FES certification when applying for ABS certification.